 Annual Grant Scheme 2020

-Uveal Melanoma (UM) is the most common intraocular malignancy in adults with an annual incidence in Ireland estimated at 9.5 cases per million people.1 Almost 50% of patients with UM will develop metastases, the average survival after detection of metastases being only 10 months.
-2, 3
+Uveal Melanoma (UM) is the most common intraocular malignancy in adults with an annual incidence in Ireland estimated at 9.5 cases per million people.
+Almost 50% of patients with UM will develop metastases, the average survival after detection of metastases being only 10 months.

 Although several clinical and histopathologic parameters serve as established prognostic factors in UM, none of them have been regarded as sufficient for a clear definition of clinically relevant subgroups of patients.
 The understanding of the role which various genetic anomalies play in UM tumorigenesis may finally lead to risk-adjusted therapy strategies.

 C-myc is one such marker that could act as a prognostic indicator in UM.
 C-Myc is a nuclear oncogene involved in cellular proliferation, and its expression is linked with the ability of cells to proceed through the cell cycle.
-6 Aberrant expression of C-myc has been related to the deregulation of proliferation in several tumor types.7
+Aberrant expression of C-myc has been related to the deregulation of proliferation in several tumour types.

-To date, only a limited number of studies have examined the role of C-myc in uveal melanoma.7, 14-18 The results from these studies have varied with one paper demonstrating improved survival15 and another, decreased survival17 with increasing levels of C-myc expression.
+To date, only a limited number of studies have examined the role of C-myc in uveal melanoma.
+The results from these studies have varied with one paper demonstrating improved survival and another, decreased survival with increasing levels of C-myc expression.

-The aim of our study is to assess C-myc positivity in uveal melanoma samples obtained at RVEEH between 2010 and 2020.
+The aim of the study is to assess C-myc positivity in uveal melanoma samples obtained at RVEEH between 2010 and 2020.
 We will determine any significant association between C-myc positivity and survival.
-We would also determine the association between C-myc positivity and a number of putative clinicopathological tumour characteristics.
+It would also determine the association between C-myc positivity and a number of putative clinicopathological tumour characteristics.